shelleywong/CSCI211-Course-Materials/Programs/program05.md

 5. In sim.cpp, get the command line input and make sure all input is valid.
 If not, print the appropriate error message.
 6. One of the command line inputs is an input file that contains information about the customer.
 Read in all of the customer information, one customer at a time: for each customer, create a new Cust object with the provided information and add the customer to the arrival queue before moving on.
 7. After you've gotten all input and added all customers to the arrival queue, you can call the run_simulation() function.
-8. At the beginning of the run_simulation() function, create an array of pointers to Checker structs (also create the Checker struct if you haven't already).
+8. Create the Checker struct (if you haven't already).
+Then create the array of Checker structs (this should be at the beginning of the run_simulation() function).
 9. Then implement the body of the simulation (described above).
-10. Print the final messages.
+10. Print the final messages (the amount in each register and the final time).
+11. Make sure that you are correctly managing all dynamically allocated memory (look for any code where you used `new` to allocate memory).
 11. Read the requirements carefully to make sure your program is complete.

 ## General Requirements